awar2170/Team1_FinalProject/README.md

             - Black-Box Nature is not always straightforward in explaining what is happening in the background

     * Description of how they have trained the model thus far, and any additional training that will take place
+        - We are encoding it with OneHotEncoder and train.test.split from sklearn
+        - No additional training will take place

     * Description of current accuracy score
+        - The accuracy score is 1.0, this is most likely due to the data being academic and created specifically for machine learning purposes

 4. Dashboard (30 points)
     - Images from the initial analysis
+        - from Tableau Dashboard (on the Website)
     - Data (images or report) from the machine learning task
+        - Link to jupyter notebook file (on README)
+        - Reference the jupyter notebook machine learning code (on the Website)
     - At least one interactive element:
         - Dropdown menus for user to select the characteristics of their specific mushroom.
         - An interactive "Predict" button